almostearthling/when-command-docs/advanced.rst

   - ``event`` for conditions based on *stock* events
   - ``file_change`` when file or directory changes trigger the condition
-  - ``user_event`` for conditions arising on user defined events: these can only be used if user events are enable, otherwise the definition file is considered *invalid*.
+  - ``user_event`` for conditions arising on user defined events: these can only be used if user events are enabled, otherwise the definition file is discarded.

   Any other value will invalidate the definition file.
 * ``task names``: